Tech exec Nima Momeni pleads not guilty in slaying of Cash App founder Bob Lee

 SAN FRANCISCO -- Tech executive Nima Momeni pleaded not guilty Thursday to the early morning fatal stabbing of Cash App founder Bob Lee on a dark San Francisco street.

-With Lee's family members looking on from the courtroom, Momeni's attorney, Paula Canny, entered the plea on his behalf.
+With Lee's family members and his mother and sister looking on from the courtroom, Momeni appeared in an orange jumpsuit, but did not speak.
+His attorney, Paula Canny, entered the plea on his behalf.

 Superior Court Judge Victor Hwang said he did not believe Momeni was a flight risk, but that he was a threat to the community.
 He granted a prosecution motion to keep Momeni in custody without bail while the case is plays out in court.